Did you know that many of South Australia’s natural spaces have a special Anzac connection? Here’s where.

 Today the Riverland is a thriving food production area, but it owes much of its success to our Diggers.

-Following the First and Second World Wars, the SA Government introduced the War Service Land Settlement Scheme, making large areas of land available to those who served to help their repatriation and meet demands for more food production.
+Following WW1 and WW2, the South Australian Government introduced the War Service Land Settlement Scheme, making large areas of land available to those who served to help their repatriation and meet demands for more food production.

 These schemes initially opened up land at Cobdogla, Waikerie, Berri, Cadell, Chaffey and near Renmark for agriculture.
-Following World War II, this expanded to include the Loxton Irrigation Area and a greater area at Chaffey.
+Following WW2, this expanded to include the Loxton Irrigation Area and a greater area at Chaffey.

 The hard work and lessons learnt by Anzacs in settling these areas, and the irrigated agriculture that developed, have shaped much of the Riverland as we know it today.